apnex/vrni/README.md

 ### vRNI SDK - Backup and Restore Applications

-Step by step instructions for setting up and exporting vRNI Application defintions as per:
+Step by step instructions for setting up and exporting vRNI Application definitions as per:
 https://code.vmware.com/samples/7128/backup-and-restore-applications---vrealize-network-insight

 #### 1. Create new Centos VM